 The plywood method had many benefits, not least of which was that it seemed the ideal technique if we were to use on both curved and flat surfaces.
 Yet it also came with its own limitations of curvature: wood can only be bent or twisted into double-curved shapes in very limited ways; otherwise, it must be cut into small strips.
 CW Keller's proposed method suggested we use mostly plywood and transition to milled blocks of foam at the moments of extreme curvature.
-Yet as in the case with precast panels, we did not want zones of foam mixed with plywood formwork, especially because they would most likely be used around areas where the smoothness and continuity of the surface was most critical for the ambition of a synthetic whole.
+Yet as in the case with plywood formwork, especially because they would most likely be used around areas where the smoothness and continuity of the surface was most critical for the ambition of a synthetic whole.
 Even though the curved plywood would work in most circumstances, it was a problem too big to overcome and the plywood would fall short in the most extreme moments when the continuity of the surface was most at risk.